 The IMPACTT Human Trafficking Act would make permanent the Investigators Maintain Purposeful Awareness to Combat Trafficking Trauma (IMPACTT) program within HSI that provides outreach and training to investigators, forensic interviewers, victim assistance specialists, task force officers, and other partners who have been exposed to trauma while working with victims of human trafficking.
 The legislation would require HSI to provide training, through the program, to these employees on available resources to help cope with burnout, compassion fatigue, and trauma.
 The bill also makes permanent and expands the HSI Victim Assistance Program that provides guidance on victim assistance, including training and technical assistance, and monitors compliance with federal crime victim statutes.
 The bill increases the number of Victim Assistant Specialists to ensure every office participating in a human trafficking or child exploitation task force will have an assigned Victim Assistant Specialist.
 The legislation also ensures that victims are provided with referrals for support services throughout the investigative and prosecutorial process.

 As Chairman of the Homeland Security and Governmental Affairs Committee, Peters has helped improve the federal government’s ability to combat human trafficking.
-Peters’ legislation to increase coordination between Department of Homeland Security components and the Blue Campaign, a national public awareness effort designed to educate law enforcement and the public to recognize human trafficking, was signed into law as a part of last year’s National Defense Authorization Act.
-His legislation to make permanent and strengthen DHS’ Center for Countering Human Trafficking was signed into law.
+Peters’ legislation to increase coordination between Department of Homeland Security components and the Blue Campaign, a national public awareness effort designed to educate law enforcement and the public to recognize human trafficking, was signed into law as a part of the fiscal year 2022 National Defense Authorization Act.
+His legislation to make permanent and strengthen DHS’ Center for Countering Human Trafficking was also signed into law.